-Round Drop Cable usually contains a single bend-insensitive fiber buffered and surrounded by dielectric strength members and an outer jacket, which can provide durability and reliability in the drop segment of the network.
+Round drop cable usually contains a single bend-insensitive fiber buffered and surrounded by dielectric strength members and an outer jacket, which can provide durability and reliability in the drop segment of the network.
 The following shows the cross section of a round drop cable with one tight buffered optical fiber.

-Generally, splice is recommended for drop cables in the places where no future fiber rearrangement is necessary, like a greenfield, new construction application where the service provider can easily install all of the drop cables.
+Generally, splice is recommended for FTTH drop cables in the places where no future fiber rearrangement is necessary, like a greenfield, new construction application where the service provider can easily install all of the drop cables.
 Fiber optic connector is appropriate for applications which flexibility is required, like ONTs which have a connector interface.

 Fuse-on connector uses the same technology as fusion splicing to provide the high optical connection performance.
 However, it requires expensive equipment and highly trained technician, and more time like fusion splicing.
-Mechanical connector could be a replacement of fuse-on connector (showed in the following picture), if the conditions do not fit the mentioned ones.
+Mechanical connector could be a replacement of fuse-on connector (shown in the following picture), if the conditions do not fit the mentioned ones.
 It could be a time-save and cost-save solution for drop cable termination.

 If you have no limits in cost and want high performance termination in a time-save way, pre-terminated drop cable could be your choice.
 Many factories can provide you customized drop cables in various fiber types, fiber optic connector and lengths.